Compound Interest Calculator India 2025

 Consider tax implications and choose tax-efficient instruments

-Everything you need to know about compound interest and investment growth
+Everything you need to know about compound interest, investment growth, and wealth building strategies

 Compound interest is when you earn interest not only on your original principal amount but also on previously earned interest.
 This creates a snowball effect where your money grows exponentially over time.
 For example, if you invest ₹1,00,000 at 8% annual interest compounded annually, after one year you'll have ₹1,08,000.
 In the second year, you'll earn 8% on ₹1,08,000, not just the original ₹1,00,000.